nghin/vacsf.org.dev/_posts/meditations/2016-08-08-Resist-unto-blood.md

 Under the Old Covenant, the animals shed blood as a remedy for sins, but only for a limited time and then must be repeated again.
 They didn't shed blood for their own sins, or for characters to be built into them, but they did as a foreshadow of the final shedding of blood of the Lamb of God.
 Christ shed blood to end all other shedding of blood.

-What are you supposed to be shedding blood for?
-No, it would have served no purpose except your own; not dissimilar to offering strange fire (Leviticus 10:1) or self-appointed priesthood (Numbers 16).
+What are you supposed to be shedding your blood for?
+Nothing.
+It would have served no purpose except your own; not dissimilar to offering strange fire (Leviticus 10:1) or self-appointed priesthood (Numbers 16).

+In our house, when our kids are picky about the food we feed them, we like to tell them about kids in some other places of the world who'd love to have what they're taking for granted; you guys haven't had to work a day of your lives, you haven't had to go to sleep worrying about whether you would have food tomorrow.
+Perhaps it's here Paul should write: *"I'm speaking in human terms because of the weakness of your flesh (Romans 6:19)."*

 ## The real weight and sin